3-part cards, also known as classified pictures or nomenclature, are a staple in the Montessori…

 For the toddlers in my playgroup, I mainly have matching cards for various set of objects to refine language: fruits, animals, musical instruments… Any every day objects can be matched with a picture.
 At first, I only present the picture with the word written underneath.
 When the children start to show an interest for letters and sounds, you can add the cards with the word slip.

-If you want the ressources all made and ready for you, have a look at my monthly Montessori subscription box.
+If you want the ressources all made and ready for you, have a look at my monthly Montessori subscription box .

-Now for the bonus.
 Here one of my FREE printable document.

 Enjoy these 3 parts cards of common Garden birds.

-Click on the link below for your Free printable, feel free to use it in your home or classroom.
+Feel free to use it in your home or classroom.
 If you share it on your blog or social media, I would be grateful if you can link to this blog post.

 (don't forget to confirm your subscription)